 - Beastly Bloodsports

 - Bullet Seed: After accidentally swallowing a rifle, Toro is briefly able to shoot from his horns.
-His attempt to reload leads him to disaster.
+His attempt to reload (with explosive rounds) leads him to disaster.

 - Bull Seeing Red: Subverted, in that Bugs flapping his cape leads a dazed Toro into following him around the arena in a sort of dance.

 - Disproportionate Retribution: The entire premise of this cartoon.
 Bugs slaps Toro in the nose for "steaming up his tail", for that Toro headbutts Bugs into the sky, and then Bugs declares war on Toro and enters as a bullfighter.